The pathway towards financial planning best practice

 Technology enhancements enable the automation of routine technical tasks from data collection to aggregation.
 However, financial planners increasingly rely on critical thinking, emotional intelligence and problem solving to analyse what technology is saying and to decide the best course of action.

 When embraced and implemented correctly, technology is not about replacing financial planners.
-It is about enabling advisers to focus on delivering more efficient, engaging and personalised advice to clients.
+It is about enabling advisors to focus on delivering more efficient, engaging and personalised advice to clients.

 Develop important financial planning career skills and knowledge at QUT Online